MounikaArra/chatbot-gpt2/README.md

 Clone the repository to your local machine

 git clone https://github.com/MounikaArra/chatbot-gpt2.git

 cd chatbot-gpt2

 Install the dependencies

 npm install

+## Configuration

+The chatbot app uses environment variables  for Configuration by using a .env file for development and production environment respectively.

+## How to use:

+Enter your message in the input field and click "Send" or clicking "Enter" key The chatbot will respond with a generated response

+## Deployment

-## Usage
+## Development Environment

-Start the server by running the following command:
+For development you can start the application by running the following command

 npm start

 Open your broswer and go to 'http://localhost:3000'

-## How to use:

-Enter your message in the input field and click "Send" or clicking "Enter" key The chatbot will respond with a generated response
+## Production Environment

 For production to deploy the app you can use Docker to conternarize